Careers360 Logo

 NCERT Class 12 Chemistry Notes - Download Chapter wise PDF Notes

-Chemistry is everywhere around us whether it is a pinch of salt in our food, soaps and shampoos used to clean us, batteries that power our devices or the fuels or materials used in Rocket science.
-From the air we breathe to the medicines we eat, Chemistry is all around us.
-Chemistry provides the answer to infinitely many questions like how fire burns, storage and release of energy, or how water is purified.
+Do you know what makes fire burn, why is energy stored in one substance and released in another, or how water is purified.
+Chemistry is everywhere around us whether it is a pinch of salt in our food, soaps and shampoos used to clean us, batteries that power our devices or the fuels and materials used in Rocket science.
+Chemistry provides the answer to infinitely many questions.
 The class 12 NCERT Chemistry curriculum follows the CBSE syllabus and is designed in such a way that it will help students to answer numerous questions related to things we observe on a daily basis.

 This Story also Contains